 Survey of Clinicians and Office Staff: All staff in each study site will be asked to complete a survey (Attachments H and I).
 Surveys will be distributed online using staff emails supplied by the Practice Manager.
 If not all potential respondents have individual e-mail addresses at work, a paper-and-pencil version of the survey will be distributed during the site visit.
 If paper-and-pencil surveys are used, these will be individually distributed to each of the clinicians and office staff.
 This distribution mechanism has achieved high response rates in previous research (Hoonakker et al., 2011, Hoonakker et al., 2008).
 Because some clinicians or office staff may not be available (e.g., on vacation or sick) during the site visit, if necessary, surveys and stamped envelopes will be left for those absent respondents to complete and mail back.

 Patient Interviews: Five patients will be interviewed in person at each small practice and up to seven at each medium-sized practice.
 Patients will be identified by practice staff, and approached by researchers before or immediately after their office visits.
-Patients will be invited to participate in an interview and will receive an invitation sheet that explains the project and the interview to be conducted (Attachment R).
+Patients will be invited to participate in an interview and will receive an invitation sheet that explains the project and the interview to be conducted (Attachments R and S).
 Patients will receive a verbal explanation of the interview that is being requested, and an explanation of how their experiences with reporting information using health IT will help to improve this process in the future.
 Patients will be assured of confidentiality and will have an opportunity to have their questions answered.

 Post-Visit Follow-up to Review the Workflow Process Map(s): The Practice Manager and Physician Leader from each study site will each be asked to participate in a one hour, phone interview (Attachment L) following the site visit.
 The Practice Manager and Physician Leader will be contacted via email prior to the interview (Attachment K) and will be sent the workflow process map(s) developed following site visit at each practice for review during the interview.
 Hand-written notes of the interview will be taken.